advanced bladder cancer knoxville

 Setting Goal Examples

-Non‑Muscle Invasive Clear visible disease and reduce recurrence/progression TURBT → intravesical therapy such as BCG; for appropriate patients, Anktiva (N‑803) with BCG, Zusduri, or Adstiladrin; alternative intravesical chemotherapy as indicated.
+Non-Muscle Invasive Clear visible disease and reduce recurrence/progression TURBT → intravesical therapy such as BCG; for appropriate patients, Anktiva (N-803) with BCG, Zusduri, Adstiladrin, or INLEXZO™ (TAR-200) (sustained-release intravesical gemcitabine delivery system for appropriate patients with BCG-unresponsive CIS); alternative intravesical chemotherapy as indicated.

 Muscle-Invasive Definitive local control and survival Cystectomy consultation and coordination; bladder-sparing strategies when appropriate in collaboration with radiation/medical oncology.